A supplier is an individual or organization that provides goods or services to the university on an ongoing or one-time basis.

-Before a purchase or payment is made, the supplier or visitor payee must have an active record in the university's supplier/payee database, which is located in SU Inquiry Tools and Forms within Oracle Financials.
+Before a purchase or payment is made, the supplier or visitor payee must have an active record in the university's supplier/payee database.

 Schools and units should check to see if a supplier or visitor payee is active in the Supplier Query and Request System before making a new request.
 If the supplier exists in the database, the requester may use that existing supplier record to complete their transaction requests (purchase requisition, Expense Reimbursement System (ERS) request) or they may request an update to the supplier record.